aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/barcode-configuration/generating-patch-code/_index.md

 ## FAQs

 ### Can I use Aspose.BarCode for Java in commercial projects?
 Yes, Aspose.BarCode for Java is a commercial product.
-You can obtain a license from [Aspose's official purchase page](https://purchase.aspose.com/buy).
+You can obtain a license from [Aspose's purchase page](https://purchase.aspose.com/buy).

 ### Is there a free trial available for Aspose.BarCode for Java?
-Yes, you can download a free trial from [Aspose's official release page](https://releases.aspose.com/).
+Yes, you can download a free trial from [Aspose's release page](https://releases.aspose.com/).

 ### How can I get support for Aspose.BarCode for Java?
 Visit the [Aspose.BarCode forum](https://forum.aspose.com/c/barcode/13) for community support and discussions.